History of neurology and neurosurgery: Anatomy and physiology

-In 1549, Jason Pratensis published an important neurology book "De Cerebri Morbis".
-This book was devoted to neurological diseases, and discussed symptoms, as well as ideas from Galen and other Greek, Roman and Arabic authors.
-Thomas Willis in 1664, published his Anatomy of the Brain, followed by Cerebral Pathology in 1667.
-He removed the brain from the cranium, and was able to describe it more clearly, setting forth the circle of Willis – the circle of vessels that enables arterial supply of the brain.
-He had some notions as to brain function, including a vague idea as to localization and reflexes, and described epilepsy, apoplexy and paralysis.
+In 1549, Jason Pratensis published De Cerebri Morbis, a volume devoted to neurological diseases, in which he discussed symptoms, as well as ideas from Galen and other Greek, Roman, and Arabic authors.
+Thomas Willis in 1664 published his Anatomy of the Brain, followed by Cerebral Pathology in 1667.
+He removed the brain from the cranium and was able to describe it more clearly, setting forth the circle of Willis, the circle of vessels that enables arterial supply of the brain.
+He had some notions as to brain function, including a vague idea as to localization and reflexes, and described epilepsy, apoplexy, and paralysis.
 He was among the first few authors to use the word "neurology," after anatomist Jean Riolan the Younger in 1610.

 A beginning of the understanding of disease came with the first morbid anatomists, morbid anatomical illustration, and the development of effective colour printing.
-Matthew Baillie (1761–1823) and Jean Cruveilhier (1791–1874) illustrated the lesions in stroke, in 1799 and 1829 respectively.
+Matthew Baillie (1761–1823) and Jean Cruveilhier (1791–1874) illustrated the lesions of stroke in 1799 and 1829, respectively.